atmospheric pressure/barometric pressure

 Normals for some elements are derived from less than 30 years of record but can still be considered useful.
 The minimum number of years used are indicated by a "code" defined as:

-Depending on individual climate observing programs and climate element, weather observations at a climate station are recorded at three basic intervals:
+Depending on individual climate observing programs and climate elements, weather observations at a climate station are recorded at three basic intervals:

 - Hourly: indicates data values for observations taken on an hourly basis.

-- Daily: indicates data values for observations taken once in a 24-hour period.
+- Daily: indicates data values for observations taken once in a 24-hour period or derived from hourly data values.

 - Monthly: are averages for each month, derived from daily data values.